hemshreemangrola/Hindi-character-recognition/README.md

-# Hindi-Alphabet-recognition
+# Fashion-MNIST-recognition
 <p>
-Used: Convolutional Neural Network and tensorflow
+Implemented Convolutional Neural Network using tensorflow in python